 Later, when Mary discovers he’s a double agent, Lau promises to return Yan’s identity and make things square.
 This may even be what he intends but then Inspector B – the second mole – shows up.
 It’s a pivotal scene, and the source of the film’s shocking twist.

 Inspector B shoots Yan just moments from the end of the film, and is then killed by Lau.
 His presence ends Yan and Lau’s bid for freedom.
-One is dead, and the other is locked back into gangster life (or perhaps promoted within it).
+One is dead, and the other is locked into gangster life (or perhaps promoted within it).

 Speaking of which, it’s telling that much of the film takes place on various rooftops.
 It makes for a great contrast with the film’s dark underbelly – of murder, betrayal, drug deals and corruption.
 It also represents the high stakes of being undercover, perhaps best illustrated by Wong being thrown to his death.
 The deeper the lie, the further there is to fall.

 It also illustrates once more this tension between good and bad, the dark and light.
 Lau asks Yan why undercover cops like to hang around on rooftops.
 Yan tells him, “unlike you, I’m not afraid of the light.”
-Consider too that when Yan is killed, Lau goes back down (in the elevator), literally and figuratively returning to the dark.
+Consider too that when Yan is killed, Lau goes back down (in the elevator), literally and figuratively returning to the depths.